 St Patrick's Cathedral

-It is the National Cathedral of the Church of Ireland and the largest cathedral in the country.
-Jonathan Swift, author of Gulliver’s Travels, was dean of Saint Patrick’s Cathedral in the 1700s and he is one of many burials on site.
-The phrase "to chance your arm" originates from a feud that played out within the walls of St Patrick's.
-The cathedral is world famous for its choir, established in 1432, which still performs daily during school term.
-In recent years the Lady Chapel, dating from 1270, has been restored to its original glory.
+It is the National Cathedral of the Church of Ireland, and the largest in the country.
+Jonathan Swift, author of Gulliver’s Travels, served as Dean of the cathedral in the 1700s and is buried here.
+The phrase “to chance your arm” originated within its walls.
+The world famous choir, founded in 1432, still performs daily during school term.
+Visitors can explore the cathedral through guided or self guided tours available every day.